csells/vertex_ai_planner/README.md

+# Deprecated
+This repo has been deprecated in favor of it's new home: https://github.com/FirebaseExtended/make-it-so-flutter

 # Vertex AI Planner

 The vertex_ai_planner repository contains a sample app showcasing the power of Firebase Vertex AI.
 It's written using Flutter and [the Vertex AI in Firebase Flutter package](https://pub.dev/packages/firebase_vertexai).